Ntabuteau18/CISC_3140/lab5/README.md

 **Description**

 This is the README File for lab 5.
-The purpose of this lab is to serve as a front end using the databases from lab 4 to allow users to view and update data directly in the database on a local host
+The purpose of this lab is to serve as a front end using the databases from lab 4 to allow users to view and update data directly in the database on a local host.
+Please ignore any files automatically created by React

 **DEPENDENCIES**